scrubware/startup/README.md

 ## 🚀 WebSocket deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [ ] **Backend listens for WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Backend listens for WebSocket connection** - The backend listens for WebSocket connections.
-- [ ] **Frontend makes WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Frontend makes WebSocket connection** - The frontend attempts WebSocket connection.
-- [ ] **Data sent over WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Data sent over WebSocket connection** - Newly created posts are sent over WebSocket to be immediately added to other users' feeds without needing to refresh the page.
-- [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.
+- [x] **WebSocket data displayed** - The data transmitted over WebSocket are newly created posts, which are added to the feed and displayed instantly.
-- [ ] **Application is fully functional** - I did not complete this part of the deliverable.
+- [x] **Application is fully functional** - The application supports creating and deleting posts, along with user registration/login and viewing the feed of all posts.
+Due to the strict nature of the platform, everyone is required to have a Paul Giamatti profile picture and a Paul Giamatti bio.
+Therefore, to prevent users from breaking the unspoken Giamatti rule, the ability to change the bio or profile picture has been deprecated.
+Usernames and display names do still show up on your account page to prove it's you.